JDM95aus/OpenSourceTerraCore/TheChoice.md

 The question is now: *"How much more of my life will I let them take before we build it ourselves?"*

 This is not a cost we must accept.
 It is a bill we can present, and a debt we can cancel, by taking the blueprint into our own hands.

+### The Arithmetic of Malice

+# *Some may call this ignorance.
+That is a charitable lie.*

+The executives, lobbyists, and policymakers blocking this future are not stupid.
+They are not unaware.
+They have teams of analysts who have shown them these exact blueprints.

+Their inaction is not a failure to understand the technology.
+It is a clear, calculated understanding of its implications.
+They have run the numbers.
+They know that a world of food abundance is incompatible with a economy of artificial scarcity.
+They have chosen their side in that equation.

+· Every dollar of their record profits is a variable in the equation they have solved for.
+· Every million spent on lobbying against sustainable solutions is a term in that calculation.
+· Every life lost to hunger is a decimal point they have rounded down to zero.

+# *This is not ignorance.
+It is a cold, precise, and profitable arithmetic.
+It is the math of malice.*

+When you see their inaction, do not see confusion.
+See the result of a calculated decision.
+They have chosen their profits over our future.
+They have chosen their power over our plates.

+## The blueprint is their final exam And they have publicly, proudly, failed.